Hotspot Shield Review 2024: A Secure, User-Friendly VPN

 • Device hashes, which are used to identify devices and associate them with other data we collect (such as for measuring bandwidth use, providing support, understanding how you interact with our VPN, and other analytics and marketing purposes).
 Device hashes are not linked to VPN browsing activity.
 We use device hashes because we do not require users to register an account to use some of our products and need a way to distinguish between different users and carry out the activities above.”
 [1]

 The first bullet point explains that duration and bandwidth are logged for all tiers of the product.
-While the free product is the only one with bandwidth limits, Hotspot Shield logs data on all tiers.
+Though they mention the free version's usage limit, that limitation was actually removed so there's no real reason why this is logged.

 In the second bullet, Hotspot Shield explains it’s collecting the domains accessed by all users.
 Their claim is that they use the data to optimize VPN services.
 They also claim they only log this domain information on a partial and anonymous basis.
 This would be a lot easier to digest if not for the last bit of information.